Sandeep Pathak: Political career

 He was recognized for his behind-the-scenes work in the 2022 Punjab elections, on behalf of the Aam Aadmi Party, and was nominated by the party as a candidate for a seat in the Rajya Sabha, to which he was elected, unopposed, in April 2022.

 He was appointed Aam Aadmi Party's Incharge in Gujarat & Co-incharge in Punjab on 21 March 2022.
 Later he was appointed Co-incharge for Himachal Pradesh on 4 June 2022.

+On 24 April 2026, he defected to the Bharatiya Janata Party along with a faction of 6 other Rajya Sabha MPs led by Raghav Chadha.

+Soon thereafter, the Punjab Police filed two FIRs against Pathak in two different districts of Punjab, where the Punjab Police raided his house in Delhi but Pathak escaped from his house.
+Pathak and BJP have criticized these FIRs as being political vendetta.
+Pathak has also said he was completely unware of the details of these FIRs and has moved Punjab and Haryana High Court for relief, where he has been provided Interim relief, and the matter is pending.